kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

     }
     ```

-In case it is required to add components using a real component from the graph, this is also available through another method signature:
+In case it is required to replace components using a real component from the graph, this is also available through another method signature:

 ===! ":fontawesome-brands-java: `Java`"